kunwardeeps/job-scheduler/README.md

 processor is idle, dispatch a new job such that its executed time is the least among all executed jobs.
 A job has the following fields:

--jobID: Unique ID for each job.
+1. jobID: Unique ID for each job.
--executed_time: The amount of time for which the job has been scheduled so far.
+2. executed_time: The amount of time for which the job has been scheduled so far.
--total_time: Total time required to complete the job.
+3. total_time: Total time required to complete the job.
 So, the remaining time to complete is total_time-executed_time.

 All times are in milliseconds (ms).